 A business credit score measures the creditworthiness of your business based on its interactions with creditors.
 Like your personal credit score, there are many factors that go into determining your business credit score, like payment history and total number of accounts.

-From the moment you launch your business, you begin to build your business’s credit history.
+From the moment you launch your business, you begin your business’s credit history.
 Your business credit score helps potential creditors understand how you handle debt and your credit accounts.
 A strong business credit score can help you qualify for better loan terms, higher loan amounts, and better terms with your vendors and insurers.

 What’s the difference between a personal credit score and a business credit score?
 Your personal credit score applies to you, the individual, while your business credit score applies to your business as a whole.

-When is a business credit score considered?
+Why is a business credit score important?

 How to build a strong business credit score